tansonlee/2D-raycasting/README.md

 Applications for this project:
 - can be modified for ray marching
-- can be modified for 2D raycasting or ray marching
+- can be modified for 3D raycasting
 - can be used in games for:
   - light and shaddow generation
   - first person games for perspective generation